History of Negeri Sembilan FC: NSFC crest (2021–present)

-Negeri Sembilan previously used the crest of the Negeri Sembilan Football Association (PBNS).
-After being privatised in 2020, the Negeri Sembilan FC team started using the new crest after PBNS organised a competition to create a logo for Negeri Sembilan FC.
-The competition was won by the logo designed by Azral Ramlay, which has been used by the team since 2020.
+After being privatised, Negeri Sembilan started using the new crest designed by Azral Ramlay, which has been used by the team since 2020.

-Rice Stalks: The main crest displays nine white rice stalks tied with red rope into one in the middle, symbolising the nine states in the old Negeri Sembilan: Jelai, Jelebu, Johol, Kelang (now part of Selangor), Naning (now part of Malacca), Rembau, Segamat-Pasir Besar, Sungei Ujong, and Ulu Pahang.
-This logo also maintains the use of rice stalks as in the logo of the Negeri Sembilan Football Association (PBNS), which was established in 1923, but improvises by tying all the rice stalks into a symbol of unity.
+Rice stalks: The main crest displays nine white rice stalks tied with red rope into one in the middle, symbolising the nine states in the old Negeri Sembilan: Jelai, Jelebu, Johol, Kelang, Naning, Rembau, Segamat-Pasir Besar, Sungei Ujong, and Ulu Pahang.

-Circle: The basic shape, which is a golden yellow circle in the royal color, symbolises the strong unity between the team, players, supporters, and the people of Negeri Sembilan who are together within the Negeri Sembilan Traditional Land under the auspices of D.Y.M.M.
+Circle: The basic shape, which is a golden yellow circle in the royal color, symbolises the strong unity between the team, players, supporters, and the people under the auspices of D.Y.M.M.
 Yang Di-Pertuan Besar Negeri Sembilan Darul Khusus.

 Escutcheon: The escutcheon of the arms is depicted as an Old French shield outlined in black.
-The three basic colours of Negeri Sembilan on the shield symbolise all the people, players, and supporters coming together to protect and defend their beloved team from being damaged by the enemy, along with the lyrics of the Negeri Sembilan song, "Musuhnya Habis Binasa" (English: "His enemies perished").
+The three basic colours of Negeri Sembilan symbolise all the people, players, and supporters coming together to protect the team, along with the lyrics of the Negeri Sembilan song, "Musuhnya Habis Binasa" (English: "His enemies perished").

 Colours and kits history

-Colours

-Red, yellow and black: Negeri Sembilan uses three colours from the state flag of Negeri Sembilan as its official colours.
-The colours have been used on the crest and team kits since its establishment.
+Red, yellow and black: Negeri Sembilan uses three colours from the state flag as its official colours.
 Based on the flag, the yellow represents the Yang di-Pertuan Besar of Negeri Sembilan, the black symbolises the four undangs (traditional chiefs), and the red denotes the citizens of the state.
-However, in the context of the football team, these three colours have their own meaning: yellow represents the team, black symbolises the players, and red denotes the supporters.
+However, in context of football, yellow represents the team, black symbolises the players, and red the supporters.

-Kits history

-Mostly, the team uses red as the dominant colour for the home kit with the addition of some yellow and black colors, while for the away kit, the dominant colour is yellow with the addition of some red and black colors.
-Sometimes the team reverses yellow as the home kit colour and red as the away kit colour; this depends on the agreement between the team and the kit manufacturer as well as the conditions of the competing league's management.
+Mostly, the team uses red as the dominant colour for the home kit with the addition of some yellow and black colors, while for the away kit, the dominant colour is yellow with the addition of red and black.
+Sometimes the team reverses yellow as the home kit colour and red as the away kit colour.
 As for the team's third kit, there are several dominant colour variations, such as white, blue, and black.